The Humanities Center supports different categories of Fellowships:

 The Humanities Center hosts University of Pittsburgh faculty to take part in Center activities as an Internal Faculty Fellow.
 These fellows lead a colloquium in the Humanities Center and we enlist two faculty members, preferably coming from different fields of study, to deliver responses during the session--these respondents may come from Pitt or from other local institutions.

 The Humanities Center invites scholars from around the world to take part in short-term visits to the Humanities Center.
-These fellows typically present one public lecture, one round-table colloquium discussion, and one student-focused event.
+These visiting short-term fellows typically present one public lecture, one round-table colloquium discussion, and one student-focused event.
 Additionally, each spring term, the week after commencement, we bring one scholar to campus to host our week long Faculty Seminar.